-Each of the entry should be entered on a single line.
-The value of the Ethernet hardware address field in the enetc entry, ha=xxxxxxxxx, should match the twelve character hardware address listed for the Ethernet Boot Source on the ROM Monitor menu.
+Each of the entries, slipc and enetc, should be entered on a single line.
+The value of the Ethernet hardware address field in the enetc entry, ha=xxxxxxxxxxxx, should match the twelve character hardware address listed for the Ethernet Boot Source on the ROM Monitor menu.

-The connection uses the file \osopen\m405h\evb\samples\boot.img as the source for the application image to be downloaded onto the board.
+Both connections use the file \osopen\m405\evb\samples\boot.img as the source for the application image to be downloaded onto the board.
 Be sure that the ht=ethernet keyword is used for the Ethernet connection entry and that the IP addresses are those of the board.
+Note that the IP address in the slipc entry must match that of the IP address assigned to the board during serial port setup.
 Since a board IP address was not required for Ethernet setup, the IP address used in the enetc entry defines the IP address of the board for the Ethernet connection.
 If the suggested bootptab entries are used, 7.1.1.5 would be the board's Ethernet IP address.
 Take note of the board's IP addresses, since they must be made known to the ROM Monitor.